Working Paper

 Inflation and Wage Growth Since the Pandemic

-Abstract: Following the worst of the COVID-19 pandemic, inflation has surged to 1980s levels in advanced economies.
-Motivated by vast differences in pandemic support across countries, we investigate the subsequent response of inflation and the feedback to wages.
-We exploit these differences to identify the effect these programs had on inflation and to examine the link between wages and inflation.
-Our empirical approach is based on a novel dynamic difference-in differences method based on local projections.
-Our estimates suggest that an increase of 5% in direct transfers (relative to trend) peaked at about an average 3 percentage points boost to the rate of inflation and wage growth after one year the support measures are introduced, with their effect waning by the second year.
-Moreover, since the pandemic and under a high-inflation environment, the role of inflation expectations on wage-setting dynamics have increased and become longer lasting.
+Abstract: Following the worst of the COVID-19 pandemic, inflation surged to levels last seen in the 1980s.
+Motivated by vast differences in pandemic support across countries, we investigate the subsequent response of inflation and its feedback to wages.
+We exploit the differences in pandemic support to identify the effect that these programs had on inflation and the passthrough to wages.
+Our empirical approach focuses on a novel dynamic difference-in-differences method based on local projections.
+Our estimates suggest that an increase of 5 percentage points in direct transfers (relative to trend) translates into about a peak 3 percentage points boost to inflation and wage growth.
+Moreover, higher inflation accentuates the role of inflation expectations on wage setting dynamics.

 JEL Classification: E01; E30; E32; E44; E47; E51; F33; F42; F44;